-- 1. includes all languages of the Philippine Archipelago except the Sama-Bajaw (or Samalan) languages spoken by traditionally nomadic 'sea gypsies' of the central and southern Philippines and various parts of Indonesia-Malaysia, - 2. includes a number of the languages of northern Sarawak in Malaysian Borneo, - 3. includes Ngaju Dayak and Ma'anyan of southeast Kalimantan, as well as Malagasy
+- 1. includes all languages of the Philippine Archipelago except the Sama-Bajaw (or Samalan) languages spoken by traditionally nomadic 'sea gypsies' of the central and southern Philippines and various parts of Indonesia-Malaysia, and the Bashiic languages, i.e. Ivatan and Tao [Yami] - 2. includes a number of the languages of northern Sarawak in Malaysian Borneo, - 3. includes Ngaju Dayak and Ma'anyan of southeast Kalimantan, as well as Malagasy